-5.01 GENERAL DESCRIPTION Fraternities and sororities derive their recognition through their invitation from the University President to establish a chapter on the SMU campus.
+- 5.01 GENERAL DESCRIPTION Fraternities and sororities derive their recognition through their invitation from the University President to establish a chapter on the SMU campus.
 It is the continuation of that invitation that legitimizes their existence at SMU, which enables them to utilize University property to house their members, and enables the University to establish rules and regulations to govern that housing.
 In addition, fraternities and sororities draw their rights and privileges from the Student Senate through the chartered status of Greek councils (e.g. the Interfraternity, Multicultural, National Pan-Hellenic and Panhellenic Councils).
 Specific regulations regarding recruitment and Greek system policies are established and supervised by those councils.
-Members of the Greek community are also expected to abide by the University's

-Greek Relationship Statement.
+Members of the Greek community are also expected to abide by the University's Greek Relationship Statement.
 These policies shall be in accordance with the policies of the Student Code as set forth by the Student Senate and the University.
 Questions regarding Greek system policies should be directed to the individual councils.
-The privileges afforded to the individual fraternities and sororities are equal to those of all chartered student organizations except for the following:

-- 5.01(a) May not request an appropriated budget from the Students' Association, as outlined in the Student Code of Conduct and Student Senate policies and Procedures - 5.01(b) May not request advertising in the Daily Campus Students' Association Bulletin Board - 5.01(c) Will not be assigned an affiliate senator by the Student Body Vice-President - 5.01(d) May not open a Students' Association checking account controlled by the Students' Association Comptroller - 5.01(e) May not request a copy code from the Student Activities Center - 5.02 RECRUITMENT Recruitment (also known as Rush or Membership Intake Process) is defined as any contact between Greek affiliated and nonaffiliated students, the intent of which is to pledge or solicit affiliation of the non-Greek student to a particular fraternity or sorority.
+The privileges afforded to the individual fraternities and sororities are equal to those of all chartered student organizations except for the following: - 5.01(a) Because sororities and fraternities are voluntary fraternal associations, their internal structure and governance are controlled by their own constitutions. - 5.01(b) May not request an appropriated budget from the Students' Association, as outlined in the Student Code of Conduct and Student Senate policies and Procedures - 5.01(c) May not request advertising in the Daily Campus Students' Association Bulletin Board - 5.01(d) Will not be assigned an affiliate senator by the Student Body Vice-President - 5.01(e) May not open a Students' Association checking account controlled by the Students' Association Comptroller - 5.01(f) May not request a copy code from the Student Activities Center - 5.02 RECRUITMENT Recruitment (also known as Rush or Membership Intake Process) is defined as any contact between Greek affiliated and nonaffiliated students, the intent of which is to pledge or solicit affiliation of the non-Greek student to a particular fraternity or sorority.